FAST Adaptive Smoothing and Thresholding for Improved Activation Detection in Low-Signal fMRI: Performance Evaluations

 As in~\eqref{eq:lm}, the design matrix $\bX$ had the intercept in the first column.
-For the second column, the input stimulus time series was set to alternate as 16 on-off blocks of 6 time-points each.
-The first block signaled rest, with input stimulus 0, while the second block was 1 to signify activation.
-These blocks alternated, yielding values at 96 time-points.
-These temporal values were convolved with the hemodynamic response function~\citep{lindquist08} to provide the second column of $\bX$.
+The second column had the hemodynamic response function (HRF)~\citep{lindquist08} convolved with the input stimulus time series that alternated as 16 on-off blocks of 6 time-points each.
 The third column of $\bX$ represented linear drift and was set to $t$ ($t\!=\!1,2,\ldots,96$).
-Also, as per~\eqref{eq:lm}, AR($p$) errors were simulated for different $p$ and for different structures.
-Specifically, for each $p$, we considered AR coefficients for a range of $\bphi\!\equiv\!\bphi_i$s with coefficients $(\phi_1,\phi_2,\ldots,\phi_p)$ that were, with lag, (a) all equal, (b) decreasing, (c) increasing, (d) first decreasing and then increasing and (e) first increasing and then decreasing.
-To ensure stationary solutions, we restricted $\sum^p_{j=1}\phi_{j} = 0.9$.
-Thus, for AR(1), we have $\phi_1\equiv0.9$ for all cases.
-For $p\!=\!2,3,4$, we have $\phi_i\equiv 0.9/p$ for the equal AR coefficients scenario.
-Table~\ref{tab:Phivalues} contains the $\bphi$-values for the other cases.
+As per~\eqref{eq:lm}, AR($p$) Gaussian errors were simulated for different $p$ and at each pixel.
+Specifically, for each $p$, we considered AR coefficients for a range of $\bphi\!\equiv\!\bphi_i$s with coefficients $(\phi_1,\phi_2,\ldots,\phi_p)$ that were, with lag, (a) all equal, (b) decreasing, (c) increasing, (d) first decreasing, then increasing and (e) first increasing and then decreasing.
+We restricted $\sum^p_{j=1}\phi_{j} = 0.9$ to ensure stationary solutions.
+So $\phi_1\equiv0.9$ for all AR(1) cases.
+For $p\!=\!2,3,4$, $\phi_i\equiv 0.9/p$ for the equal AR coefficients scenario and as per Table~\ref{tab:Phivalues} for the other cases.

-Finally, we chose $\sigma$ to be such that they corresponded to very low to moderate CNR settings.
-Specifically, we set $\sigma_0 = 240, 300, 400$~yielding CNR = 1.0, 1.5, and 2.0.
+Finally, $\sigma_0 = 1200, 800, 600$ to correspond to very low to moderate CNR = 0.50, 0.75, and 1.0.
 By design, our SNRs were 10 times our CNRs.

-We simulated realizations of time series images using~\eqref{eq:lm} and the setup of Figure~\ref{fig:Hoff} and the AR structures in Table \ref{tab:Phivalues}.
-For each pixel, we fitted \eqref{eq:lm} with different AR($p),p = 0,1,2,3,4,5$, and chose the model that provided the minimum BIC.
-SPMs were generated as discussed in Section~\ref{method:prelim}.
+Time series images were simulated using~\eqref{eq:lm} and the setup of Fig.~\ref{fig:Hoff} and Table \ref{tab:Phivalues}.

-Figure~\ref{fig:sim.phant} provides sample realizations of SPMs obtained using our simulation setup and using AR(4) time series.
-We also performed a larger-scale simulation study, where we replicated our experiment 25 times for each simulation setting.
-Activation detection was done with AM-FAST and AR-FAST and also the commonly-used (in fMRI) cluster-thresholding (CT) at ~\citet{wooetal14}'s suggested significance level ($\alpha\!=\!0.001$) with a second-order neighborhood and number of voxels determined by ~\citet{cox96}'s {\tt 3dClustSim} function.
-The R package AnalyzeFMRI~\citep{bordieretal11} was used to perform cluster-wise thresholding.
-We also performed AS~\citep{polzehletal10}~(henceforth, TP11) using the R package {\tt fmri}~\citep{tabelowandpolzehl11}.
-In each case, performance was evaluated in terms of the Jaccard Index \citep{jaccard1901,maitra10} between the estimated activation map and the truth as per Figure~\ref{fig:Hoff}.